 \end{theorem}

-This estimate simplifies a lot in the case that $\Lambda_m^2$ grows linearly with $m$, as we stated in Theorem~\ref{thm:intro-H} in the introduction.
+This estimate simplifies a lot in the case that $\Lambda_m^2$ grows linearly with $m$, as we stated in Theorem~\ref{thm:H}.
 In this case, our upper bounds are sharp up to constants due to a matching lower bound on the Gelfand width in $L_\infty$.
 In fact, it has been shown in \cite[Thm.~3]{Osipenko_Parfenov1995} that

 see also \cite[Lemma~3.3]{CKS}, \cite[Proposition~2.7]{Kunsch2018}, and \cite[Thm.~4]{KWW08}.